sumit8974/ImageEditor/README.md

 # ImageEditor Application
-This Application can be used to edit images in various ways.
+This Application can be used to edit images.